Stochastic Optimal Control for Collective Variable Free Sampling of Molecular Transition Paths: Experiments

 \section{Experiments}

-We evaluate our path integral stochastic optimal control method for sampling transition paths with three different molecular systems, namely (i) \textbf{Alanine Dipeptide}, a small amino acid with well-studied transition paths, (ii) \textbf{Polyproline}, a small protein with two distinct conformations with different helix orientations, and (iii) \textbf{Chignolin}, an artificial mini-protein studied to understand the folding process of proteins.
-We begin by detailing the experimental setup below.

-\textbf{Molecular Dynamics Simulation:} We simulate the molecular dynamics following \Cref{eq:soc-sod}.
-For the drift function $\vf(\vx_t, t)$, we evaluate the potential function (and subsequently the gradient) using the OpenMM engine ~\citep{eastman2017openmm}.
-We define the forcefield used by OpenMM for each considered molecular system in their respective following sections.
-Furthermore, we use the Velocity Verlet with Velocity Randomization (VVVR) integrator \citep{sivak2013using} within OpenMM at a temperature of \SI{300}{K} with a collision rate of \SI{1.0}{\pico\second}\textsuperscript{-1} wherein the bias potential, $\vu(\vx_t, t)$, given by the policy network is integrated as a custom external force.
+We evaluate PIPS using three molecular systems, namely (i) \textbf{Alanine Dipeptide}, to compare PIPS to CV free and CV dependent baselines, (ii) \textbf{Polyproline}, to evaluate PIPS as a method to select candidate CVs, and (iii) \textbf{Chignolin}, as a use-case of PIPS scalabilty to proteins without knowns CVs.

-\textbf{Policy Network, $\vu(\vx_t, t)$: } We implement the policy network as a 6 layer MLP with ReLU activation for all our experiments below.
-The width of the layers of the policy network is dependent on the number of atoms in the molecule under consideration.
-We implement all code in Pytorch.
-We ran the experiments on a single GPU (either an NVIDIA RTX3080 or RTX2080) and our code is available here \url{https://github.com/LarsHoldijk/SOCTransitionPaths}.
+We report the molecule specific OpenMM configuration as well as the used neural network architecture to learn the bias potential/force in \cref{app:OpenMMConfig}.
+Generally, we run our simulations at \SI{300}{K} and use 6 layer MLP with the width of the layers dependent on the number of atoms in the molecule under consideration.
+Our code, including a full stand-alone notebook re-implementation, is available here: \url{https://github.com/LarsHoldijk/SOCTransitionPaths}.